IBMStreams/streamsx.documentation/docs/4.1/messaging/kafka-operators-getting-started.markdown

             propertiesFile : &quot;etc/consumer.properties&quot;;
             topic : $topic;
     }</code></pre>

 The standard consumer.properties file will be placed in the etc directory of the application and look like this:

-	<pre><code>bootstrap.servers=broker.host.1:9092,broker.host.2:9092,broker.host.3:9092
+`bootstrap.servers=broker.host.1:9092,broker.host.2:9092,broker.host.3:9092
-group.id=mygroup</code></pre>
+ group.id=mygroup`

    <div class="alert alert-success" role="alert"><b>Tip: </b>Not seeing any messages coming into your consumer?
 You may have stray consumers in the same consumer group reading from your topic.
 Try adding this as a KafkaProperty parameter:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;<b>kafkaProperty : "group.id=" +(rstring) getTimestampInSecs() ;</b></div>

 ##Consistent Region
 Kafka operators support consistent regions.
 The KafkaConsumer can be the start of a consistent region and supports exactly-once tuple processing.
 The KafkaProducer can participate in a consistent region (it cannot be the start), and can guarantee at-least-once tuple processing.
+[Sam:  Move this to the beginning.
+The flow of this section needs to be rewored.
+It's very hard to follow.
+As with previous section, I suggest breaking up the discussion for producer and consumer, and not having them intermixed.]
 For general questions on consistent region, read this <a target="_blank" href="https://developer.ibm.com/streamsdev/2015/02/20/processing-tuples-least-infosphere-streams-consistent-regions/">overview</a> and these <a target="_blank" href="https://www-01.ibm.com/support/knowledgecenter/SSCRJU_4.1.0/com.ibm.streams.dev.doc/doc/consistentregions.html">docs</a>.
 To use the KafkaProducer operator in a consistent region, you can simply use it as you normally would (no special configuration is necessary).
 Since the KafkaConsumer will start any consistent region that it is a part of, it will have the `@consistent` annotation and you must specify the topic partitions that you want to consume from.
 Here is the KafkaConsumer from the <a target="_blank" href="https://github.com/IBMStreams/streamsx.messaging/tree/master/samples/KafkaConsistentRegionConsumerSimple">KafkaConsistentRegionConsumerSimple</a> sample: